Amberdong27/2024SDD-Amber.D-Grow/AgileArtifacts.md

 # Agile Artifacts

 ## Sprint backlog list of achievables (annotate changes made during sprint, including data required)
- - Styled the HTML
+ - Styled the HTML for Timer Help
- - Will be arranging it into the selectable selector
+ - Will be arranging it into the selectable selector for Timer Help
+ - Arranged selectable and HTML for selector in Timer Help
+ - Styled HTML for Planner Help

 ## Increment (what must be achieved by the end of the sprint)
-- User Help Guide for Study Timer page
+- ~~User Help Guide for Study Timer page~~
-- User Help Guide for Study Planner page
+- ~~User Help Guide for Study Planner page~~
 - User Help Guide for Study Tips page